granticusmaximus/TaskTracker/README.md

 # TaskTracker
-### Baasic purpose of this application:
+### Basic functions of this application:
-* Unordered list can use asterisks
+* Pick a date of task completed
-* Unordered list can use asterisks
+* Textbox to input task completed
-* Unordered list can use asterisks
+* Saves to a text file that can be later emailed to manager for monthly status reports
-* Unordered list can use asterisks
+* Ability to clear textbox and resets date picker to current date